 Q: Are your educators credentialed teachers?

-All of our classroom educators are credentialed teachers, or student teachers enrolled in a University-based teaching program, on their way to a credential.
+All of our classroom educators are credentialed teachers, hold a Nevada or California substitute license, or are student teachers enrolled in a University-based teaching program, on their way to a credential.
 We also have robust internship and volunteer programs, so field study teachers are a mix of our credentialed teachers, interns, and volunteers.
 This allows us to provide small group sizes to maximize learning outcomes in the field.

 Q: What should students wear on their field trip?

 Closed toed-shoes and clothing in layers.
 Additional sun protection is also suggested such as hats, sunglasses, and sunscreen.

 Q: What should students bring on their field trip?